ByronBroughten/Deal-Lab/README.md

 ## Structural Description

-This codebase contains both the client and server sides of the app.
+This codebase contains both client and server sides.
 To ease deploying both the client and server to a single machine, the client code is nested in the server code at src/client.

 The vast majority of the codebase is written with Typescript, using React on the front-end and Node.js on the back-end.